canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 ### All the pieces together

-When we put all of these pieces together, here what an Overview step looks like:
+When we put all of these pieces together, here's what an Overview step looks like:

 ```markdown
 ## Overview